How to Use Aider: Atomic Git Commits & Architect Mode (2026 Guide)

 /test npm test

-Keep a .aider.conf.yml in your repo
+Commit a .aider.conf.yml to the repo

-Step 8: Deploy with DeployHQ
+Step 8: Pair Aider with DeployHQ for Git-to-Production

 How the workflow fits together